Samah Abdelrahim | سماح

 Current Projects

-1. Meta-Analysis of the word extension literature
+1. Meta-Analysis of the Shape bias as a word learning strategy

 Although well-studied for some time now, with creative studies and experiments that provided so many insights into how young children acquire early words (mostly nouns) and use them.
 The early word learning and generalization literature has been quite hard to consolidate and thus build upon, given the heterogeneous approaches, procedures, and measures employed to study the phenomenon.